-It is important to think about the cut of steak you’ll be having for dinner.
-Leaner cuts such as eye of round, sirloin or round roasts will work best with light to medium-bodied red wines.
-If you are having a fattier cut, such as filet mignon, porterhouse or ribeye, you will want a bold red with high tannins like a Barolo or California Cabernet Sauvignon.
+It is critical to think about the cut of steak you’ll be having for dinner.
+Leaner cuts such as eye of round, sirloin, or round roasts will work best with light to medium-bodied red wines like Zinfandel or Merlot.
+If you are having a fattier cut, such as filet mignon, porterhouse, or ribeye, you will want a bold red with high tannins like a Barolo or California Cabernet Sauvignon.

 Landscape “The Rock”